Creative Commons License 2023 Volume 10 Issue 3

 RESULTS AND DISCUSSION

 A total of 344 (ind.) aquatic insects which comprised 13 genera, 10 families, and 6 orders were collected in Ara River during this study period.
 SP1 and SP3 accounted for 11 taxa each while SP2 and SP4 accounted for 10 and 12 taxa respectively (Table 1).
 In terms of the abundance of insects, SP4 accounted for the highest number (128) while the least number (81) was recorded in SP3.
-SP1 and SP2 accounted for 81 and 72 insects respectively.
+SP1 and SP2 accounted for 81 and 72 insects, respectively.
 Odonata accounted for the largest number of individuals (120), thus making up 35% of the entire insect collection (Figure 2).
 Odonata was represented by two (2) families; Libellulidae (62) and Coenagrionidae (58).
-Odonata is followed by Ephemeroptera which accounted for a total of 82 (23%) ind. distributed in two families; Caenidae (45) and Baetidae (37).
-Hemiptera also occurred with a significantly high number as it accounted for 79 ind. distributed in three (3) families; Belostomatidae (27), Nepidae (23), and Notonectidae (29).
-Trichoptera occurred with the least number (2) represented by Cheumatopsyche sp.
-Libellula sp was the dominant taxon as it accounted for the highest number (62) with a relative abundance of 18.02% while Cheumatopsyche sp occurred with the least number (2) and relative abundance of 0.58%.
-Other taxonomic groups occurred as thus; Appasus sp (6.10%), Diplonychus sp (2.32%), Ranatra sp (3.78%), Laccotrephes sp (2.91%), Anisops sp (8.43%), Caenis sp (12.50%), Cleon sp (10.75%), Enallagma sp (9.83%), Ischnura sp (6.98%), Culex sp (10.17%) and Hydrobius sp (7.56%).
+Odonata is followed by Ephemeroptera which accounted for a total of 82 (23%) and distributed in two families; Caenidae (45) and Baetidae (37).
+Hemiptera also occurred with a significantly high number as it accounted for 79 and was distributed in three families; Belostomatidae (27), Nepidae (23), and Notonectidae (29).
+Trichoptera occurred with the least number (2) represented by Cheumatopsyche sp., and Libellula sp. was the dominant taxon as it accounted for the highest number (62) with a relative abundance of 18.02% while Cheumatopsyche sp. occurred with the least number (2) and relative abundance of 0.58%.
+Other taxonomic groups occurred as thus; Appasus sp.
+(6.10%), Diplonychus sp.
+(2.32%), Ranatra sp.
+(3.78%), Laccotrephes sp.
+(2.91%), Anisops sp.
+(8.43%), Caenis sp.
+(12.50%), Cleon sp.
+(10.75%), Enallagma sp.
+(9.83%), Ischnura sp.
+(6.98%), Culex sp.
+(10.17%) and Hydrobius sp.
+(7.56%).

-Richness and diversity of aquatic insects in Ara river
+Richness and diversity of aquatic insects in Ara River

-The diversity of aquatic insect assemblage shows that the highest diversity indices values; Simpson1-D (0.8690), Shannon H (2.465), and Margalef (2.671) were observed in SP4 while the least diversity indices values; Simpson1-D (0.780), Shannon H (2.011), and Margalef (2.450) were observed in SP2.
+The diversity of aquatic insect assemblage shows that the highest diversity indices values; Simpson1-D (0.8690), Shannon H (2.465), and Margalef (2.671) were observed in SP4 while the least diversity indices values; Simpson 1-D (0.780), Shannon H (2.011), and Margalef (2.450) were observed in SP2.
 The values of Equitability obtained for the four sampling points indicated that the collected taxa were well distributed in the sampling points.

 Figure 2.
 Abundance and distribution of insect orders in Ara River, Southwestern Nigeria.